Helcsuu007/py_text_quiz/README.md

-<b>Text-based quiz<b>
+<b>Text-based quiz</b>

-  I created this simple, text-based quiz in Python (more questions to be added later).
+  I created a simple, text-based quiz in Python (more questions to be added later).
 I'm planning to create a GUI Python quiz too in the coming weeks.